Ready to increase your knowledge of Science and Technology Diplomacy?

 16:00-17:30 SGT | 10:00-11:30 CEST | Zoom

-Through this session, participants will develop a better understanding of the concept of Diplomacy Impacting Science: how international politics and diplomatic decisions shape scientific priorities and cooperation.
-We will look at the role of foreign policy in facilitating research cooperation and shaping research priorities and funding for science programmes and how science diplomacy can be used in times of crisis.
+Through this session, participants got the opportunity to develop a better understanding of the concept of Diplomacy Impacting Science: how international politics and diplomatic decisions shape scientific priorities and cooperation.
+We looked at the role of foreign policy in facilitating research cooperation and shaping research priorities and funding for science programmes and how science diplomacy can be used in times of crisis.

 Keynote Presenter and Panellist